bbauska/CSS-Notes4Pros/README.md

 |                | right)&rbrack; ie to top right. |
 | yellow 10%     | Color, optionally followed by a percentage or length to display it at.
 Repeated two or more times. |

-Note that HEX, RGB, RGBa, HSL, and HSLa color codes may be used instead of color names.
-Color names were used for the sake of illustration.
+<p>Note that HEX, RGB, RGBa, HSL, and HSLa color codes may be used instead of color names.
+Color names were used
+for the sake of illustration.
 Also note that the radial-gradient syntax is much more complex than linear-gradient, and a simplified version is shown here.
 For a full explanation and specs, see the
-<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient">MDN Docs</a>
+<a href="https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient">MDN Docs</a>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-3">Section 5.3: Background Image</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->